 Our directors, staff and volunteers have different backgrounds, beliefs and values, but all of them are passionate about their help to St Gregory’s.
 In the UK we have one full-time employee, Julia Ashmore so we rely greatly on the generosity of our directors and volunteers who help with fundraising, translating, and in other ways.

 Owner and managing director of the ‘Central Europe Consultancy’, Nicholas devotes the majority of his time to St Gregory’s acting as Chair of the charity and providing solid advice and guidance regarding strategy and promotion of the charity.
 With his family roots in Russia and many years of business experience in Eastern Europe he has a visionary understanding and a passion for supporting the local initiatives of our partners in St Petersburg and Tbilisi.

-Our new Treasurer, Tatiana looks after all the aspects of Treasurership and brings her expertise, knowledge and skills as an experienced finance professional (MBA, CPA) with a background in treasury and finance.
+Our former Treasurer, Tatiana brings her expertise, knowledge and skills as an experienced finance professional (MBA, CPA) with a background in treasury and finance.
 With her roots in Russia, Tatiana is passionate about helping vulnerable children and families in her own country.
 Tatiana says “It is a privilege to work alongside such an amazing group of people.
 It inspires me daily to see the impact St Gregory’s have on the lives of our beneficiaries”

 Tania Illingworth (nee Tolstoy), main fundraising volunteer